TonyLHansen/raspberry-pi-safe-off-switch/README.md

 ## Using GPIO Zero
 With the GPIO Zero library module, the Python code to deal with a button press becomes extremely simple.
-(If you are on a system that does not already have the gpiozero module, such as some of the lite distributions, you will see a message such as
+(If you are on a system that does not already have the gpiozero module, such as some of the lite distributions, you will see a message such as `ModuleNotFoundError: No module named 'gpiozero'`.
-`ModuleNotFoundError: No module named 'gpiozero'`.
-If that is try, then install the module using a command such as `sudo apt install python3-gpiozero`.)
+If that is true, then install the module using a command such as `sudo apt install python3-gpiozero`.)
 Assuming your button is connected between
 GPIO 21 and Ground, the code can look like as easy as [this](python/shutdown-press-simple.py):